 Avril Wilson was the first female artist-blacksmith to be awarded a bronze medal by The Worshipful Company of Blacksmiths in recognition for her contribution to architectural metalwork.
 Her work explores identity of place through commissioned work in the public realm and gallery exhibitions.”

 NB: Swindon town hall is now the home of Swindon Dance.
 The building also houses the sculpture of Charlotte Corday and a mural by Carleton Atwood creator of The Watchers at Toothill village centre – part of the West Swindon Sculpture trail.

 Not being a driver I don’t generally get to the Royal Mail sorting office out at Dorcan.
-But recently I was there with someone else and was pleasantly surprised to see this artwork on the perimeter fence.
+But recently I was there with someone else and was pleasantly surprised to see this feet artwork on the perimeter fence of the Dorcan office.

 Now I’ve searched and searched on Google for some more information about this artwork and its creators but I’ve drawn a blank.
 So all I have to offer is what’s on the signage:

 “This design depicts the four horses of the first mail coach racing over the Downland surrounding Swindon.
 It is based on the ancient chalk horse cut above Uffington and is made up from a postman’s footprints”